Nightingale

 Source Video Playback

-When playing a video file (.mp4, .mkv, etc.), the original video plays as a synchronized background automatically.
-This is the default for video file sources.
+When playing a video file (.mp4, .mkv, etc.), the source video plays as the background automatically.
+If the source is not directly playable, Nightingale generates a compatible playback version in cache.

 Profiles